 Open Textbooks and Online Courses: College Success

-- For open educational resources, you may copy and paste links to individual chapters from the URL address bar of your browser to your Blackboard course.
+- For open educational resources, you may copy and paste links to individual chapters from the URL address bar of your browser to your Canvas course.

 - For library e-books and streaming media, make sure to use specially formatted persistent links (permalinks, stable links, etc.) which include a proxy server prefix (see below for more information).

 Using OER and Library Resources: Tips for Instructors

 By using OER (open educational resources) and online library resources, you can design a high-quality, low-cost learning experience for your students.